 In 1750, the emperor commissioned the Summer Palace — the largest imperial garden in the world — as a gift for his mom on her birthday.
 Since the gardens took 15 years to complete, you just know he was like, "So, that covers me for 15 years worth of birthday gifts, right?"
 (Cuz we'd be like that.)

-When his mom, Hera, kicked him off of Mt.
+When his mom, Hera, kicked this mythical Greek god off of Mt.
 Olympus for being lame, he built her a chair.
 Seemingly a weird response, it was a magic chair that, once she sat down in it, she could never get up from again.
-It's the gift that keeps on giving!
 When's the last time you let your mom take a load off?